tum-pbs/Diffusion-based-Flow-Prediction/README.md

 * [train_networks.ipynb](https://github.com/tum-pbs/Diffusion-based-Flow-Prediction/blob/main/train_networks.ipynb): How to train networks for diffusion models, BNNs and heteroscedastic uncertainty models.

 * [sample.ipynb](https://github.com/tum-pbs/Diffusion-based-Flow-Prediction/blob/main/sample.ipynb): How to sample from the solutions using diffusion models, BNNs and heteroscedastic uncertainty models.

+* [flow_matching.ipynb](https://github.com/tum-pbs/Diffusion-based-Flow-Prediction/blob/main/flow_matching.ipynb) (⭐NEW⭐): How to use flow matching to solve the airfoil flow problems.

 By using these note books, you will be able to reproduce the results in our manuscript step by step.
 You can also run any of the notebooks directly, and we have prepared the corresponding preamble file.